SchwarzIT/onyx/apps/docs/src/development/grid.md

 #### Usage without OnyxPageLayout

 For scenarios where the grid is used independently, outside of the OnyxPageLayout component, you must manually define its container.
 Apply `container-type: inline-size` to the component that should determine the grid's width.
 This allows for precise control over the responsive behavior, even in custom or isolated layouts.

+Additionally, if you're utilizing grid-related variables without directly applying the `onyx-grid` or `onyx-grid-layout` classes, you'll need to wrap your content within an `onyx-grid-container` to ensure these variables are correctly scoped and applied.

 ### Page padding and max width